Plasmon - Polaritons - Polarons - Excitons

 Polarons

 In an insulator, the combination of the electron and its strain field is known as a polaron.
-A more subtle effect of electron-phonon interaction is the apparent increase in electron mass that occurs in polarons.
+A more subtle effect of electron-phonon interaction is the apparent increase in electron mass in polarons.

 Excitons

 We know that electrons and holes.
 The bound electron-hole pair is called an exciton.
 Excitons can be formed in insulating crystals.
 An exciton can move through the crystal and transport energy.
-The absorption of photons is the creation of a bound electron-hole pair.
-All excitons are unstable concerning the recombination process.
-Excitons can form complexes, for instance, biexciton from two excitons.